RLadiesVicBC/meetups/README.md

 R-Ladies is a worldwide organization whose mission is to promote gender diversity in the R community.
 ## Leadership
 Leadership roles within R-Ladies chapters, particularly Organizer and Mentor roles, are to be held by women and gender minorities.
+The term "women and gender minorities" is inclusive of individuals who identify as female (trans and cis), trans-men, non-binary, genderqueer, genderfluid, agender, intersex, and all minority genders.

 ## Accessibility
 Provision of FREE events based on a combination of volunteering and funding/sponsorship where available.
-No commercial agenda: Chapters are started by individuals, not by companies.
-Chapters can partner with companies for sponsorship in the form of venue space, food or other supplies.
-Chapters and events may not be ‘used’ by a corporation/as a commercial vehicle for private aims.
+There are no commercial agendas, chapters are started by individuals, not by companies.

 ## Organizational Structure & Legal Entities
 R-Ladies Global is registered as California-based non-profit corporation, run by the Global Leadership team.